thruthesky/extended/README.md

   - backgroundColor,
   - borderColor,
   - borderRadius,
+  - borederWidth,
   - margin,
   - padding,
   - size,
   - width,
   - height,
-  - tap,
+  - onTap,
-  - long press,
+  - onLongPress,
-  - double tap
+  - onDoubleTap

 - See the example codes and try to open the source file in the paackage.
 It will surely gives you an idea how the `Extended` widgets are built, and how to use.